Vice Director AO Research Institute Davos, PhD, Prof

-Since July 2000, he has been in charge of the Musculoskeletal Regeneration Program at the AO Research Institute Davos (ARI), focusing on cartilage, bone and intervertebral disc tissue engineering.
+Since July 2000, and until 2019 he has overseen the Musculoskeletal Regeneration Program (now Regenerative Orthopaedics) at the AO Research Institute Davos (ARI), focusing on cartilage, bone, and intervertebral disc tissue engineering.

-From September 2009 he has also been AO Research Institute Davos's Vice Director.
+From September 2009 he has also been the AO Research Institute Davos's Vice Director.

 He received the Marshall R. Urist Award in 2015 from the Orthopedic Research Society (USA) for excellence in cutting-edge research in musculoskeletal regenerative medicine; and he gave the Ian Macnab lecture (Canadian Orthopaedic Association) in 2019.
 He is a Fellow of International Orthopaedic Research Society (FIOR), a Fellow of the Tissue Engineering Regenerative Medicine Society (FTERM) and a Fellow of the Orthopaedic Research Society (USA).He has published over 290 papers, 14 book chapters, five patents and has an h-Index of 81, with more than 20'000 citations.
 In addition, he is Editor-in-Chief of JOR Spine and member of the editorial board of five journals, including eCM Journal.